Manipulating Content: The SlingPostServlet

 When specifying the item(s) to be copied with the :applyTo parameter, the request resource is left untouched (unless of course if listed in the :applyTo parameter) and only used to resolve any relative paths in the :applyTo parameter.

-$ curl -F":operation=copy" -F":applyTo=/content/page1" -F":applyTo=/content/page2" -F":dest=/content/target/" http://host/content/sample
+$ curl -F":operation=copy" -F":applyTo=/content/page1" -F":applyTo=/content/page2" \

 Please note the trailing slash character (/) in the value of the :dest parameter.
-This is required for mult-item copy operations using the :applyTo parameter.
+This is required for multi-item copy operations using the :applyTo parameter.
 The copied items are created below the node indicated by the :dest.

 If any resource listed in the :applyTo parameter does not exist, it is silently ignored.
 Any item already existing at the copy destination whose name is the same as the name of an item to be copied is silently overwritten with the source item.